Drake Maye: 2025

-The 2025 season began with change in the Patriots' coaching staff with the hiring of new head coach Mike Vrabel and the return of offensive coordinator Josh McDaniels.
+The 2025 season began with changes in the Patriots' coaching staff with the hiring of new head coach Mike Vrabel and the return of offensive coordinator Josh McDaniels.
+Vrabel cited the presence of Maye as being one of his reasons for taking the position.
+During the 2025 season, Maye was given the nickname of "Drake Maye", as Patriots teammates started referring to him as Drake "Drake Maye" Maye.
+The moniker came from a social media humor fanpage dedicated to Maye, and it became a popular meme.

 In Week 5 against the Buffalo Bills, Maye completed 22 of 30 passes for 273 yards, including leading a 37-yard game-winning drive to allow Andrés Borregales to convert a 52-yard field goal with 15 seconds left to win the game 23–20.
-In Week 7 against the Tennessee Titans, Maye set a franchise record in completion percentage in a regular-season game, with a 91.3% completion percentage, overtaking Tom Brady’s 88.5%, while also throwing for 222 yards and two touchdowns in the 31–13 victory.
+In Week 7 against the Tennessee Titans, Maye set a franchise record in completion percentage in a regular-season game, completing 21 of 23 passes, a 91.3% completion percentage, overtaking Tom Brady’s 88.5%, while also throwing for 222 yards and two touchdowns in the 31–13 victory.
+In Week 13 against the New York Giants, Maye completed 24 of 31 passes for 282 yards and two touchdowns in the 33–15 victory, and was named AFC Offensive Player of the Week.
+Maye led the Patriots to their first playoff berth since 2021 in a 28–24 Week 16 victory against the Baltimore Ravens, completing 31 of 44 passes for 380 yards with two touchdowns and one interception, including leading an 89-yard drive late in the fourth quarter that ended in a Rhamondre Stevenson rushing touchdown to take the lead.
+This was the first 300-yard game of Maye's career.